DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 |

-What you can do with it:
+Some of the things you can do with it:
 ========================

 - Create "Routes" which set multiple turnouts and signals at the press of a button in Engine Driver (other Withrottle-compatible throttles are available)
-- Intercept turnout changes to automatically adjust signals
+- Intercept turnout changes to automatically adjust signals or other turnouts
 - Animate accessories such as lights, crossings or cranes
 - Automatically drive multiple trains simultaneously and manage complex interactions such as single line working and crossovers
 - Drive trains manually and hand a train over to an automation